atomx-cc/blog/content/en/posts/edu/math-CS/C-Duke/Duke- C4.md

 4. **Chapter**: A **module** or a **class**.
 Just as a chapter is a section of a book that covers a particular topic, a module or class is a section of a program that encapsulates related functions and data.
 5. **Book**: The **entire program or software application**.
 Just as a book is a complete work composed of chapters, a program is a complete application composed of modules and functions.

+These analogies help illustrate how different components of a program relate to elements of writing.

+# Module 4
+## Monte Carlo simulation